 The Controller retrieves the following objects from vCenter in write access modes.

-• Datacenter: The user is provided with a list of Discovered Datacenters and he can select the specific datacenter for more detailed discovery.
+• Datacenter: You can select the specific datacenter from the list of discovered datacenters for more detailed discovery.

-• Networks: This includes all networks - standard or distributed port group.
+• Networks: This includes all networks, such as standard or distributed port group.

 • IP Subnet: The IP subnet for each port group based on vNiCs in that port group (if vmtools is running on the VM).
 The IP subnet learned is used for placing the virtual service on appropriate networks.

-• Hosts: Used to execute the placement algorithms for creating SE VMs.
+• Hosts: This is used to execute the placement algorithms for creating SE VMs.

-• Clusters: Used to constrain the set of ESX hosts to be considered while creating the SE VMs.
+• Clusters: This is used to constrain the set of ESX hosts to be considered while creating the SE VMs.

 • Virtual Machines: All the virtual machines in the datacenter are discovered.
 This is to retrieve the IP subnet for each network.
 Discovered virtual machines also aid in the pool server selection.

-• Datastores: The user can select the datastore to use for SE VM creation.
+• Datastores: You can select the datastore to use for SE VM creation.
 Only shared datastores are considered.

 Service Engine VM Creation - Write Operation

-The Controller interacts with the vCenter OVF Manager to spawn an SE VM.
-The Controller needs the following access in write access mode.
+The Controller interacts with the vCenter's OVF Manager to spawn an SE VM.
+The Controller needs the following access in write access mode:

 • Folders: The Controller creates the SE VM in the default AviSeFolder or a folder specified by the user.
 It creates the folder AviSeFolder if it is not already present.